North Wales Clinical Psychology Programme (NWCPP) / Rhaglen Seicoleg Glinigol Gogledd Cymru (RSGGC)

 We select trainees for their commitment to clinical psychology and their potential to develop a high level of clinical, academic and research competence.
 We aim to foster this potential by encouraging the development of skills, knowledge and values that underpin these competencies.
 This development takes place within a supportive structure that facilitates personal and professional growth and uses the close links that exist in North Wales between the clinical and academic services.

-We continually review the training programme and we are active in making adjustments, where these are indicated, in keeping with the programme’s aims and objectives and to meet the needs of the public and the profession.
-We are currently developing our placements and academic programme to increasingly reflect the competency-based approach set out in the BPS accreditation standards.
+We continually review the training programme and we are active in making adjustments, where these are indicated, in keeping with the programme's aims and objectives and to meet the needs of the public and the profession.
+We have recently developed our placements and academic programme to increasingly reflect the competency-based approach set out in the BPS accreditation standards.
 This will see you completing placements across a range of clinical areas, focusing on developing skills in assessment and formulation, therapeutic interventions, and systemic working and leadership skills.

 The programme's Service User and Carer Involvement Group was named by its members the "People Panel".
 Established in 2008 the panel aims to enhance trainees' learning from a service user and carer perspective.
 We have trainee representation from all cohort years on the People Panel, thus providing regular opportunities for trainees and service users and carers to consult with each other on a wide range of clinically relevant topics and areas of development.

-Currently the panel comprises individuals who have had involvement with clinical psychology services in a range of settings such as adult mental health, clinical health psychology, older adult, child and adolescent mental health and intellectual disability services.
-The representation on the People Panel changes regularly with new members joining and older members leaving, either when they feel that their involvement has reached its natural end, or following a three-year term of involvement.
+Currently the panel comprises individuals who have had involvement with clinical psychology services in a range of settings such as adult mental health, clinical health psychology, older adult, child and adolescent mental health, and child and adult intellectual disability services.
+The representation on the People Panel changes regularly with new members joining and older members leaving, either when they feel that their involvement has reached its natural end, or following a three year term of involvement.

 The panel is involved in a number of different aspects of the training programme.
 Service users and carers sit on all programme committees, play a key role in our selection procedures and are actively involved with a number of teaching sessions on the programme.
 People Panel members also co-facilitate CBT workshops where feedback is given directly to trainees on their performance from a service user and carer perspective.
+People Panel members also act as consultants for our recently introduced Problem Based Learning assignment.
 Trainees regard this experience as positive and comment that they appreciate the feedback.
 Trainees regularly ask the People Panel to comment on aspects of their research projects, such as participation information sheets and consent forms, and present their projects at various stages of development for advice and feedback.
-The lively discussions at People Panel meetings have assisted trainees when they felt they had got "stuck".
-People Panel members attend the annual research fair, where BCUHB clinical psychologists present research ideas to the trainees.
+There are lively discussions at People Panel meetings, discussing and debating areas of shared interest and often trainees report that these exchanges have helped them develop their ideas and thinking further.
+People Panel members attend the annual research fair, where BCUHB clinical psychologists share ideas for research and academic assignments with the trainees.
 The People Panel members are keen to become more involved in research and this strand of service user and carer involvement is currently being developed to maximise future collaboration and co-production.
-The People Panel has also assisted in the development of client consent guidelines for trainees on placement, and forms for service user feedback to be completed at the end of the trainee’s involvement.
+The People Panel has also assisted in the development of client consent guidelines for trainees on placement, and forms for service user feedback to be completed at the end of the trainee's involvement.

 At the BPS and Bangor University accreditation visit in 2019, the programme's People Panel was commended as follows: the engagement of a diverse, committed and passionate group on the People Panel (Service User group), who positively feed into the programme is an area of good practice.

 There are few University towns or cities that can rival Bangor's location.
-It is set in a region of outstanding natural beauty with the mountains (and the longest zip wire in Europe nearby), lakes and forests of Snowdonia National Park, as well as having North Wales's dramatic coastline on its doorstep.
+It is set in a region of outstanding natural beauty with the mountains, lakes and forests of Snowdonia National Park, as well as having North Wales's dramatic coastline on its doorstep.
+The longest zip wire in Europe is also nearby!
+During the pandemic, we have been able to make the most of nature and the outdoors.
 There are unparalleled opportunities for outdoor activities, attracting many students to North Wales.
-The City of Bangor is compact in size and in a rural setting, leaving it free from many of the problems of the larger cities, however it still has a vibrant student life.
+The City of Bangor is compact in size and in a rural setting, however it still has a vibrant student life.
 Bangor is consistently ranked as one of the most economical places to study in the UK in various cost of living surveys.

 Bangor is easily accessible; it is just over one hour's travelling distance from the M56 motorway, which joins with the M6.
 The M56 provides a direct link from Manchester to the A55 coast expressway, while the A5 is a scenic route through North Wales to Shropshire.
 Regular fast trains run between Bangor and London, Birmingham, Cardiff and Manchester.
-There is also an Anglesey-Cardiff air link, which runs Monday to Friday.
+There is also an Anglesey-Cardiff air link, which runs Monday to Friday and regular (fast) ferries from Holyhead to Dublin.

 North Wales has a rich cultural diversity.
 A significant proportion of the population in North Wales speak Welsh as their first language.
 There are several diverse cultural communities in North Wales, reflecting recent and past mobility from other countries.